gmc-code/PC-Microbit-Extension-backup/docs/classes/classes.rst

     #.
 Check the print output to verify that the instance has a different value to the class.
     #.
 Add code after the instance value is changed so that the ``LevelGame.game_level`` is set to 5, then check the value for the instance to see if it is affected.

+.. admonition:: Tip

+    #.
+Use Class variables when the same value is needed in all instances.
+    #.
+Use Instance variables when different values are needed in various instances.

 ----